camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/dashboard.md

 You can always either search for process instances or for incidents.
 When you add a parameter for an incident search, you can not add a second parameter which would search for a process instance and vice versa.

 You can perform batch operation on process instances matching search criteria by clicking "Batch operation" button.

+{{< note title="Heads-up!" class="info" >}}
+  The process instance search operates on the history endpoint of the engine.
+In case the requested historic data is not persisted to the database, then the search does not deliver the desired results.
+{{< /note >}}